Financial Aid - mySDCCD

 - Q: What happens once my file is complete?

-- A: Once your file is complete we will begin packaging and awarding financial aid in late June, early-July.
+- A: Once your file is complete we will begin packaging and awarding certain federal financial aid early-July.
 You will receive another email from the financial aid office with information on how you can login to the new student portal.
-Fall 2018 registration begins on July 16th, 2018.
+Summer 2019 registration begins May 20, 2019 and Fall 2019 registration begins on July 9, 2019.

 - Q: I received an email indicating my Program of Study does not match the school I'm attending?

 - A: You may have received an email that informs you that your program of study does not match the school you are attending.
-This could mean that the financial aid application you submitted to the college you wish to attend does not match the declared major, or program of study, based on your admissions application or education plan.
-Please visit the financial aid office to verify the next step you will need to take in order for us to process your application.
+This could mean that the financial aid application you submitted to the college you wish to attend does not match your campus of record.
+Please visit the financial aid office to assist in determining how this can be resolved.

 - Q: I received an email stating that I reported more than one school code?